lc-soft/LCUI/README.md

 1. Follow the style of the existing code.
 2. One commit should do exactly one thing.
 3. Commit messages should start with a summary line below 80 characters followed by a blank line, and then the reasoning/analysis for why the change was made (if appropriate).
 4. Commits that fix a bug in a previous commit (which has already been merged) should start with `fixup!` and then the summary line of the commit it fixes.
 If you are writing your commit message in TextMate then type `fix⇥` to get the prefix and a menu allowing you to pick the summary line from one of the last 15 commits.
 5. Rebase your branch against the upstream’s master.
 We don’t want to pull redundant merge commits.
-6. **Be clear about what license applies to your patch:** The files within this repository are under the [GPL 2][] (or later) but (as the original creator) we are still allowed to create non-free derivatives.
+6. **Be clear about what license applies to your patch:** The files with in this repository are under the [GPL 2][] (or later) but (as the original creator) we are still allowed to create non-free derivatives.
    However, if patches are given to us under GPL then those cannot make it into any non-free derivatives we may later wish to create.
 So to make it easier for us (and avoid any legal issues) we prefer if patches are released as public domain.

 ## Legal

 The LCUI Project is released under the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
 TextMate is a trademark of Allan Odgaard.

 ## Thanks to